StefanSchutte/hr-admin-system-tg/README.md

 - Email: Same as the employee's email address
 - Password: Password123# (default)
 - Role: EMPLOYEE (automatically updated to MANAGER when assigned as department manager)

+Role transitions are managed automatically:
+- When an employee is assigned as a department manager, their role changes to MANAGER
+- When an employee is removed as a department manager and doesn't manage any other departments or employees, their role reverts to EMPLOYEE

 ## Quick Start Script